Tyde/rust_ltspice_parser/README.md

 This project is still missing documentation.

+There is a file describing [the informations about the raw File, which I gained while programming this](https://github.com/Tyde/rust_ltspice_parser/blob/master/LTSpice_RAW_File_Info.md).

+This program currently can only decode .AC Simulations without .fastaccess

 You can retrieve the results by using the SteppedSimulation struct:
 ```rust
 let results = SteppedSimulation::from_files("Draft2.raw","Draft2.log");